Neeti1908/Analytics-Netflix-Dataset/README.md

 # Analytics-Projects
 This repository is for my Exploratory Data Analysis Project on a Netflix dataset.
 The exploration is done by querying insights using MySQL.
-The reposiory includes the following files.
+The repository includes the following files:
 1. Research Project on Netflix Data- Project PPT
 2. Data Dictionary for Research Project on Netflix Data- PPT
 3. Final Project on Netflix Dataset - .SQL file with complete list of codes run for the exploration